CN08 120 mm gun

 The CN08 (Cannon 08) is a 120 mm 55-caliber smoothbore tank gun produced by Hyundai WIA.
-It is incorrectly known as the licensed production of the Rheinmetall Rh-120 L/55, but it was indigenously developed by the Agency for Defense Development and WIA (now Hyundai WIA) from 2003 to 2008 for the XK2 development project started in 1995.
+It was indigenously developed by the Agency for Defense Development and WIA (now Hyundai WIA) from 2003 to 2008 for the XK2 development project started in 1995.
 The development was completed after the field test ended in September 2008.

 Design

 The CN08 is the main armament of the K2 Black Panther, and the gun barrel is applied with internal chrome plating technology for the large-caliber gun.
 The gun barrel can endure a high explosive force as a result of the increased stiffness and wear resistance provided by this internal chromium surface.
 The main components, including the breech ring, breech block and thermal sleeve, are simplified and designed lightly, the gun barrel weighs 1324 kg and the gun mount weighs 3100 kg.

 The gun mount is composed of an eccentric hydro-pneumatic recoil system with oil reservoir for the gun barrel and is complemented by a bustle-type autoloader powered by a switched reluctance motor (SRM) combined with a breech controller that automatically opens and closes the gun tube, and it can fire up to 10 rounds a minute.

 The maximum permissible pressure of the gun barrel is 744 MPa (108,000 psi), and when the tank gun fires an improved K279 APFSDS, the maximum proof pressure is 690 MPa, and the muzzle velocity is 1800 m/s.
 It depends on the type of ammunition, but the effective firing range of the tank gun is 8000 m.